 6. Sing with them.

-They will enjoy this, and it also helps my attitude get right.
+They will enjoy this, and it also helps your attitude improve.

 7. Go for a ride.